| About the document | |

 8. Wider testing, servicing and inspection programmes

-8.8 Portable appliance equipment (Housing Leeds owned equipment only) has an annual safety inspection.
-Any defects found are repaired as required in line with IET approved codes of practice for in-service inspection and testing of electrical equipment and manufacturer's instructions.
+8.8 Portable Appliance Equipment (council owned equipment only) has an annual safety inspection.
+Any defects found are repaired as required in line with IET approved codes of practice for in-service inspection and testing of electrical equipment and manufacturer’s instructions.

 8.9 Electrical installations and infrastructure replacements are carried out at the end of usable lifecycles in line with manufacturer recommendations, and assessment by qualified and competent engineers.